 How to Read Literature provides just five chapters, yet there is much to be enjoyed in those.
-First Mr Eagleton begins by looking at openings in literature.
-How do novels set the scene and the tone in the first pages?
-Then he looks at characters.
+First Mr. Eagleton begins by looking at openings in literature.
+How do novels set the scene and the tone on the first pages?
+Then he looks at the characters.
 I loved his discussion of what makes a character round versus stereotyped, as well as what is realistic or not.
 Are Dickens’ characters all that unique?
-Following, Mr Eagleton examines various ways of portraying narrative in a text.
+Following this, Mr. Eagleton examines various ways of portraying narrative in a text.
 I’m finding that I like it all, from Trollope to Virginia Woolf.
 From those foundations, the author proceeds to questions of interpretation (chapter 4) and value (chapter 5).

-I liked that Mr Eagleton did not assign value himself, although he did have a dig at Harold Bloom after he discussed Harry Potter (“there are literary critics who would not consider the Harry Potter novels worth discussing.
-In their view, they are not of sufficient merit to cunt as literature.” page 174).
-I liked how he made me think about the books I’ve read and reread and enjoyed more each time I’ve revisited them.
+I liked that Mr. Eagleton did not assign value himself, although he did have a dig at Harold Bloom after he discussed Harry Potter. (“There are literary critics who would not consider the Harry Potter novels worth discussing.
+In their view, they are not of sufficient merit to count as literature.” [page 174]).
+I liked how he made me think about the books I’ve read and reread and enjoyed more each time I revisited them.
 Take, for instance, this quote about characters: